BhuwanChandra/Virtual-Medical-Home/README.md

     you live in metro or a remotely located village.
 Users can connect through their home internet or approach any nearby kiosk to get these services.

-    The "Virtual Medical Home"- Practical Applications of Patient-Centered Medical home principles.
-Geriatric and primary care practices can transform patient care at the practice level by increasing access,improving care coordination,and analyzing practice-specific data.
+    The "Virtual Medical Home"- Practical Applications of Patient-Centered Medical home principles.<br> Geriatric and primary care practices can transform patient care at the practice level by increasing access,improving care coordination,and analyzing practice-specific data.